ryanallen/words-of-my-perfect-teacher/README.md

 Wonderfully profound, yet clear and easy to understand&ndash;
 The unerring words of my perfect teacher.*

-This faithful record of my peerliess teacher's instructions on the general outer and inner [preliminaries](#preliminaries) for the *Heart-essence of the Vast Expanse* from the [Great Perfection](#great-perfection) is divided into three parts:
+This faithful record of my peerless teacher's instructions on the general outer and inner [preliminaries](#preliminaries) for the *Heart-essence of the Vast Expanse* from the [Great Perfection](#great-perfection) is divided into three parts:
 1. the ordinary outer [preliminaries](#preliminaries);
 2. the extraordinary inner [preliminaries](#preliminaries);
 3. and, as part of the main practice, the swift path of [transference](#transference).